Skip to main content

 1. About TransUnion and other Credit Reference Agencies

-1.1 What is TransUnion?
+1.1 Who are TransUnion?

 1.2 What is a Credit Reference Agency?

-1.4 Do Credit Reference Agencies make lending decisions?
+1.3 Do Credit Reference Agencies make lending decisions?

-1.5 What information do Credit Reference Agencies hold?
+1.4 What information do Credit Reference Agencies hold?

-1.6 Do the three main Credit Reference Agencies (CRA) hold identical information about me?
+1.5 Do the three main Credit Reference Agencies (CRA) hold identical information about me?

-1.1 What is TransUnion?
+1.1 Who are TransUnion?

-TransUnion International UK Limited (trading as TransUnion) is a part of TransUnion’s global organisation and one of the three main Credit Reference Agencies in the UK.
+TransUnion International UK Limited (trading as TransUnion) are a part of TransUnion’s global organisation and one of the three main Credit Reference Agencies in the UK.
 We combine data with our suite of software and analytical capabilities to help businesses and consumers make more informed, confident decisions.

 TransUnion has been operating internationally for over 30 years in over 30 countries.
-We connect businesses and consumers through data, technology and analytics to help build credit economies worldwide.
+We connect businesses and consumers through data, technology, and analytics to help build credit economies worldwide.
 We’re a key provider of risk and information solutions within the markets we serve.

 As a global information and insights provider, we strive to help organisations optimise their risk-based decisions and enable consumers to understand and manage their personal information.
 It's our purpose to help businesses and individuals around the world transact with confidence, access the opportunities that lead to a higher quality of life and achieve great things.
 We call that Information for Good®.
 To find out more information about TransUnion please go to www.transunion.co.uk/about-us/about-us